Water is an essential resource. Without it, taps run dry, streams stop flowing, businesses suffer and crops die.

 The package puts California on a path to long-term solutions, but many of its elements will take years to implement.

-In the meantime, local water agencies continue to invest to local and regional programs such as water conservation, water recycling, groundwater storage and other strategies to diversify water sources and improve reliability.
+Local water agencies also continue to invest to local and regional programs such as water conservation, water recycling, groundwater storage and other strategies to diversify water sources and improve reliability.